Tea Farms Malawi: A Host's Practical Visit Tips

 • Don't pick the leaves.
 I know — they're right there.
 But each plucker's day is measured by weight, and "just one" multiplied across visitors adds up.

 • The factory has quiet hours.
 Withering and fermentation are temperature- and humidity-sensitive.
-If your guide says "we won't go into this room," there's a reason.
+If Your guide says "we won't go into this room," there's a reason.
 Don't push.

 • Tip the guide, not the office.
 The estate's tour fee usually goes to the company.
 A direct tip to the person who walked you around for two hours goes a very long way.